pmasschelier/pmasschelier.github.io/content/posts/nasm-preprocessor.md

     unsigned long  __unused5;
 };
 ```
-{{% /column %}}
-{{% /row %}}
+{{% /columns %}}

-The struc...endstruc pair of macro create a list of symbols: st_dev, st_ino... located at the position equal to the relative offset of the member of the structure.
+The struc...endstruc pair of macro create a list of symbols: st_dev, st_ino...
+And each symbol is located at the relative offset of the member of the structure.

 It also define the symbol stat_size, by concatenating the struct name with _size.